-The goal of the Radiology Student Interest Group (RSIG) is to serve as liaison between College of Medicine students and Fletcher Allen's Department of Radiology by providing a broad range of academic and pre-professional support services.
+The goal of the Radiology Student Interest Group (RSIG) is to serve as liaison between College of Medicine students and The University of Vermont Medical Center's Department of Radiology by providing a broad range of academic and pre-professional support services.
 Throughout each year, RSIG hosts multiple case-based imaging tutorials with current radiology residents and an annual research fair.
 Through these events and others, RSIG strives to provide a convenient avenue by which interested students can learn more about active or upcoming academic and clinical opportunities within the Department of Radiology, and to encourage active participation through research and clinical elective experiences.

-The Red Wheelbarrow is a collaborative student-run magazine that strives to publish creative works in the literary and visual arts from medical students, faculty, UVMCOM alumni and the broader medical community as defined by health care providers at Fletcher Allen and associated institutions.
+The Red Wheelbarrow is a collaborative student-run magazine that strives to publish creative works in the literary and visual arts from medical students, faculty, UVMCOM alumni and the broader medical community as defined by health care providers at The University of Vermont Medical Center and associated institutions.
 While The Red Wheelbarrow actively promotes the submission of content related specifically to the medical humanities – an interdisciplinary field that contextualizes and interprets topics including, but not limited to, the medical profession and education system and human health and disease – our magazine is ultimately inclusive of all ideas and creative endeavors outside the scope of the medical humanities.

 This SIG works with Bhutanese refugees who come every week to the Community Health Center in Burlington to learn about the American Medical system, and how to approach health and wellness in the United States.
 Many of the refugees have been in the US for only a few days or weeks, and still are trying to get their bearings.
 We work with interpreters to try to answer basic questions about healthcare, wellness, and life in America.

 The Marathon Team is a running team for people of all levels.
-We aim to bring the medical school and the larger UVM/FAHC community together through running and raising money for a deserving cause.
+We aim to bring the medical school and the larger UVM/The University of Vermont Medical Center community together through running and raising money for a deserving cause.
 In 2013 we raised money for Steps to Wellness, a rehabilitation program for cancer patients and survivors.

 SMILE DOCS matches medical students with local elementary school classes to provide a fun learning experience about medicine and the human body.
 Members visit classes four times each semester and teach children using real pathology specimens, models, and interactive learning activities.
 SMILE DOCS allows students to interact with the local community in a fun, low stress atmosphere.